softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-# Module 2: Language and Text - The Foundation
+## mod 2 - Language and Text - The Foundation

 Welcome to Module 2 of our LLM crash course!
 In this module, we'll explore the fundamental question: how do computers understand and process text?
 Before we can build neural networks that work with language, we need to understand how to represent text in a format that machines can work with.